OCRWC History

 What’s next?

-And so here we are – staring year eight in the face, ready to head to the gorgeous mountains of Stratton Mountain Resort, Vermont, USA.
+And so here we are – staring year ten in the face, ready to head to the gorgeous mountains of California, USA.
 Looking down memory lane at what we have done helps us look forward to see what we have to accomplish in order to keep being the event you love and the one we are proud of.
 We are so honored to call you all family, and cannot wait to have you all back again.
 Until then!

 Etch Your Name In OCR History